commercetools/nodejs/docs/cli/discount-code-generator.md

   --input, -i                Path to code options CSV or JSON file.
-  --output, -o               Path to store generated output file.                      [default: "stdout"] --delimiter, -d            Used CSV delimiter for input and/or output file.               [default: ","] --multivalueDelimiter, -m  Used CSV delimiter in multivalue fields for input/output file. [default: ";"] --logLevel,                Logging level: error, warn, info or verbose.                [default: "info"]
+  --output, -o               Path to store generated output file.                      [default: "stdout"] --delimiter, -d            Used CSV delimiter for input and/or output file.               [default: ","] --multiValueDelimiter, -m  Used CSV delimiter in multiValue fields for input/output file. [default: ";"] --logLevel,                Logging level: error, warn, info or verbose.                [default: "info"]
 ```